 Working remotely simply means employees work outside the traditional office environment.
-This could mean working from a coffeeshop, coworking space, from home, while travelling, or otherwise.
+This could mean working from a coffeeshop, co-working space, from home, while traveling, or otherwise.
 With flextime, employees still work a set number of hours each week, but they have the freedom to choose when they complete those hours (within agreed-upon limits).

 Benefits of Remote Work and Flextime Programs

 When thoughtfully implemented, transitioning your company to remote work or flextime has benefits for both the company and its employees, including: